UMM-CSci-3601/intro-to-git/PART_2_JAVA_INTRODUCTIONS.md

 [_code review_](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/reviewing-proposed-changes-in-a-pull-request).
-Quality code reviews can be a vital part of maintaining and improving the quality of code in a project, so it's important to seriously engage in the code review process. :mask: This is likely to be doubly important with the entire course being online.
+Quality code reviews can be a vital part of maintaining and improving the quality of code in a project, so it's important to seriously engage in the code review process.

 ## Open GitKraken